wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/note/README.md

 F4 to insert a note at the current location

+F6 to move the current note within the book

 Backspace - to delete current note.
 It will domino the files back to remove the "hole"